mroswell/documentation/contributing/pupa-conversion.rst

     **Example diff:** `updated NC metadata <https://github.com/openstates/openstates/commit/3adba1ebe903fc448260b6a75133d6799a5eb27d>`_

-At this point you should have a fairly complete OCD jurisdiction defined.
+At this point you should have a fairly complete Open Civic Data (OCD) jurisdiction defined.
 Next, we'll move on to converting the legislator scraper.

 Converting Legislators